 Every spring, the fun and excitement of the Big Easy makes its way to Universal Orlando Resort for an authentic celebration that completely transforms Universal Studios Florida into a family-friendly version of the famed New Orleans street party.

-From Saturday, February 9 to Thursday, April 4 (which is approximately nine days shorter than last year’s event), Universal Orlando’s Mardi Gras celebration combines unparalleled theme-park entertainment with an elaborate Mardi Gras parade, dozens of colorfully-costumed performers, authentic New Orleans bands, and delicious Cajun cuisine (the last two of which can be found in the French Quarter Courtyard).
+From Saturday, February 1 to Thursday, April 2, 2020 (which is approximately the same length of time as 2019’s event), Universal Orlando’s Mardi Gras celebration combines unparalleled theme-park entertainment with an elaborate Mardi Gras parade, dozens of colorfully-costumed performers, authentic New Orleans bands, and delicious Cajun cuisine (the last two of which can be found in the French Quarter Courtyard).
 On select nights, there’s even live concerts by nationally- and internationally-recognized recording artists.

 It used to be that the parade and food vendors were relegated to specific nights only (typically on the weekends).
 Fortunately, Universal changed that starting in 2017; now, guests can get fully into the Big Easy swing every single night of the event’s two-month-long run.

 Here’s the best part about the whole set of festivities — they’re completely free!
 As long as you have a ticket to get through the Universal Studios Florida turnstiles on a Mardi Gras event date, you have access to everything, from the concerts to the parade to the French Quarter Courtyard.

 Concerned about the weather the night you plan on getting some beads?
 Check out our Orlando weather page to learn more and be fully prepared for your visit.

 Mardi Gras 2020 – concerts

 Music constitutes such a big part of New Orleans’s Mardi Gras traditions, and it’s no different at Universal Orlando – in fact, the concerts are easily the most popular part of the resort’s annual celebration.